Ana Gasteyer: Early life

 Gasteyer was born in Washington, D.C., the daughter of Mariana (née Roumell), an artist, and Phil Gasteyer, a lobbyist who later became the mayor of Corrales, New Mexico.
 Gasteyer grew up on Capitol Hill, three blocks from the Capitol.
 Her maternal grandparents were Romanian and Greek.
 As a child, Gasteyer was friends with Amy Carter, daughter of then-president Jimmy Carter, whom she bonded with through the violin.
 She has spoken of how she spent the night at the White House as a child, watched Star Wars with the Sadat family, and saw President Carter "laughing hysterically" as he watched Dan Aykroyd portray him on SNL.

-She graduated from Sidwell Friends School.
+Gasteyer graduated from Sidwell Friends School, and trained during the summers at Interlochen Center for the Arts.

 She enrolled as a music major at Northwestern University, and graduated from Northwestern University School of Communication in 1989.

 Career

 Gasteyer developed comedy experience with the Los Angeles improv – sketch comedy group The Groundlings.
 She played small roles on Seinfeld (as a doomed customer of The Soup Nazi) as well as on the shows Party of Five, Frasier, Hope & Gloria, and NYPD Blue.
 In 1996, she joined the cast of Saturday Night Live.
 Among her most popular characters on the show were high school music teacher Bobbie Mohan-Culp; Margaret Jo McCullen, the National Public Radio host of Delicious Dish; folk singer Cinder Calhoun who sang feminist songs at Lilith Fair; and her impressions of Martha Stewart and Celine Dion.
 In 2000, she and Chris Parnell auditioned to succeed Colin Quinn as co-anchors of the news parody segment Weekend Update, but the positions went to Tina Fey and Jimmy Fallon.

 After six seasons, Gasteyer left SNL in 2002.
 Subsequently, she appeared in various television programs, films and stage productions.
 In 2004, Gasteyer played the mother of the main character Cady Heron (Lindsay Lohan) in the feature film Mean Girls, written by SNL castmate Tina Fey.
 The film also featured other former SNL castmates, including Fey, Tim Meadows, and Amy Poehler.
 Gasteyer appeared in the 2005 Showtime musical film Reefer Madness as Mae, the doomed girlfriend of Jack and owner of the Reefer Den.

 Gasteyer starred in a revival of The Threepenny Opera on Broadway as Mrs. Peachum, along with Jim Dale, Alan Cumming, and Cyndi Lauper.
 The production ran from March 24 through June 25, 2006.

 On June 24, 2005, Gasteyer originated the role of Elphaba in the Chicago sit-down production of the musical Wicked, alongside Kate Reinders as Glinda.
 The production opened July 13, 2005.
 Gasteyer was nominated for a Jefferson Award for her performance.
 She played her final performance on January 22, 2006, replaced by her standby Kristy Cates.
 She later reprised the role in the Broadway production from October 10, 2006, through January 7, 2007, replacing Eden Espinosa.